mcollu/scube/docs/source/sec_ex_A02_Lx_b.rst

 - Specify the aerodynamic drag properties of the tower in the ``drag`` sheet (if unsure, leave the default values, they can be applied to a wide range of dimensions)
 - Specify the tower material characteristics in the ``material`` sheet (the default values are for the steel	ASTM A572 Grade 50, see more `here	<http://www.matweb.com/search/DataSheet.aspx?MatGUID=9ced5dc901c54bd1aef19403d0385d7f>`_

+Metocean
+^^^^^^^^

+This analysis does not need to consider the conditions specified in the metocean input spreadsheet, so this can be ignored.

 Run the analysis
 ~~~~~~~~~~~~~~~~